-THE SIMPLEST WAY TO CONTAIN GROWTH: ELIMINATE WEALTH BEFORE IT CAN BE INVESTED
+THE SIMPLEST WAY TO CONTAIN PROFIT: ELIMINATE IT

-When the Kwaktiul Indians of the North Pacific obtain goods by barter with whites (from about 1850) the clans that control the trade compete by throwing the wares into the sea.
+When the Kwakiutls, people of the North Pacific, toward 1850 obtain goods by barter with Whites, the clans that control the trade compete by throwing the wares into the sea.
 The clan that destroys most wins.

 The community watches from the shore.
 Then all celebrate with a feast and dancing.